torsday/notebook/languages/ruby.md

 ## Regex Literals and URLs

 Regular expressions in Ruby are typically delineated by the `/` character.
 However, this forces you to escape `/` in your expression.

-I was recently using a regex to match certain URLs

 ```ruby
 /http:\/\/sub\.domain\.com\/path/
 ```

-A colleague pointed out that I could use the `%r{...}` notation and avoid escaping all those slashes.
+Use the `%r{...}` notation to avoid escaping all those slashes.

 ```ruby
 %r{http://sub\.domain\.com/path}
 ```

-Much cleaner!

 ---

 ## Spliting a string into a maximum number of segments

 [`String#split`][split docs] takes an argument to limit the number of returned matches.
 Once the limit is reached, the rest of the string is returned as one match even if it contains more delimiters.

 For example, say we are parsing a string whose first two lines are always headers and the rest is the body:

 ```ruby
 text = <<-TEXT